Shao-Group/aletsch-test/README.md

 python3 test.py
 ```

 Note that basic package `numpy`, `pandas` and `sklearn` should be installed.
 You may modify the python script tp change the pre-trained model.
 The output of `test.py` are saved in `your/path/to/random-forest/logs`.
-All logs of experiments under Ensembl annotation in Aletsch's paper have been saved.
+An example has been saved: `39.ensembl.chr1.(en+xx230+sc-human100+sc-xpress500&1066).sc-human100.other_chrs.log`, which is the result of Aletsch-Chr1 on SC-H1.